thamaraiselvam/MEAN-Stack-Cheat-Sheet/README.md

 ### Create and Run an application

-Now it is time create your first Angular application.
+Now it is time to create your first Angular application.

 #### Create New Angular Application

-Use `new` command to create a new application.
+Use the `new` command to create a new application.

 ```bash
 ng new my-first-project